Apply

 • Sociology*: (3 credits) general/introduction

 Courses marked with an asterisk are content areas that may be fulfilled with other approved coursework.
-If you are unsure if you have the correct prerequisite courses to apply, we encourage you to reach out to the program at otprogram@hartford.edu.
+If you are unsure if you have the correct prerequisite courses to apply, we encourage you to reach out to your graduate success counselor, Shannon Saleeba, at saleeba@hartford.edu.

 Meet Your Success Counselor